 Conclusion

-Model 2 is, in our opinion, a rather unfavorable constellation, as this variant is associated with high costs for the provider, a high support effort but only little benefit for the participants.
+In our opinion, model 2 is a rather unfavorable constellation, as this variant is associated with high costs for the provider, a high support effort but only little benefit for the participants.

-All other variants, on the other hand, offer balanced advantages and disadvantages and must be carefully weighed in consideration of the goals, design and financial strength of the training program.
+All other variants, on the other hand, offer balanced advantages and disadvantages and must be carefully weighed up taking into account the objectives, design and financial strength of the training program.
 As a cloud-based, device-independent and cross-platform LMS, MaxBrain is suitable for all variants.